ga-curriculum/unsupervised-learning-metrics/dimensionality-reduction-methods-metrics/README.md

 ## Modern Alternative: UMAP

-UMAP (Uniform Manifold Approximation and Projection) is a more recent dimensionality reduction technique that addresses some limitations of t-SNE while offering additional benefits:
+UMAP (Uniform Manifold Approximation and Projection) is a modern dimensionality reduction technique that addresses some limitations of t-SNE while offering additional benefits:

 - **Faster computation** than t-SNE, especially for large datasets
 - Better **preservation of global structure** while maintaining local relationships